garslo/crisp-mini-wrangler/README.md

 ## Data and Transformation Specification

 The data and desired transformations on them are described in a python-based DSL.
-It's a bit clever and brings with it all that entails.
+It's a bit "clever" and brings with it all that entails - easy but abusable.
 I would use yaml or json for a more robust solution, however the former requires external dependencies and the latter is more verbose than I wanted.

 ## Data Transformations